mathiacolwell/Epigenetic_plasticity_PAH_tolerance_killifish/README.md

  SAMN54117932 : Kings_Creek_Fundulus_heteroclitus

  ## Code Availability
- Analysis scripts will be continuously updated to this repository prior to publication
+ Analysis scripts will be continuously updated to this repository prior to publication.

  ## Notes
- This repository is intended to support transparency and reproducibility of key results.
+ This repository is intended to support transparency and reproducibility of main results.
 Additional scirpts are available upon request (colwelma@ohsu.edu)

  ## Last updated: 12/16/25 MLC